rkyzk/your-poetry/documents/README.md

 | Poem.js                  | PoemPage.js, Poems.js, ProfilePage.js, Home.js, SearchPoems.js, PoemsPageWithProfiles.js |
 | PoemsPage.js             | Home.js, PoemsPageWithProfiles.js, PoemsByCategories.js, SearchPoems.js, ProfilePage.js  |
 | PoemsPageWithProfiles.js | NewPoems.js, PopularPoems.js                                                             |

+## Depoyment Process

+1. Remove ReactStrictMode components from index.js.
+2. Make sure in package.json file, in the “scripts” section, the following prebuild command is written:<br>
+   `"heroku-prebuild": "npm install -g serve",`
+3. Add Procfile and write `web: serve -s build`
+4. Create a new app on Heroku.
+On the Deploy tab, connect to this repository ‘your-poetry’ through Github.
+5. At the bottom of the page, click ‘deploy branch’
+6. After the app is successfully deployed, click “View” and get the URL of the app.
+7. Go to Dashboard, select the app of the DRF API and open the Settings tab.
+8. Add two Config Vars:

+- CLIENT_DEV_ORIGIN = the URL of this app in development
+- CLIENT_ORIGIN = the URL of the app deployed on Heroku.
+Deploy again the API project.

 ## Manual Testing